alexkpek/rails-angularjs/README.md

 #rails-angularjs <a href="http://badge.fury.io/rb/rails-angularjs"><img src="https://badge.fury.io/rb/rails-angularjs.svg" alt="Gem Version" height="18"></a>

 Rails-angularjs wraps the [Angular.js](http://angularjs.org) library for use in Rails 3.1 and above.
 Original version was made by [Hirav Gandhi](https://github.com/hiravgandhi/angularjs-rails).
-Main difference is that this version will be updating more frequiently, for unstable it's uses angularjs version 1.4.0 and it's serve minified version of files.
+Main difference is that this version will be updating more frequiently.

 ## Usage